cilium/cilium/Documentation/gettingstarted/aws.rst

                 key: AWS_DEFAULT_REGION
                 optional: true

-To list all the AWS instances available the following command can be used:
+To list all of the available AWS instances, the following command can be used:

 .. parsed-literal::